 - A. Meet all standards of Section 904. - B. Provide a location map of the Natural Gas Compressor Station or Natural Gas Processing Plant including any equipment and structures and all permanent improvements to the site.
 A minimum of three linear miles shall be maintained between all compressor stations and processing plants within the Township.
 Multiple compressor station buildings may be located upon the same compressor station site.
 No Compressor Station shall be permitted within 750 feet of the boundary of an approved planned residential development as depicted on the Township zoning map. - C. Prior to the operation of a Natural Gas Compressor Station or Natural Gas Processing Plant, the Applicant shall establish by generally accepted testing procedures, the continuous seventy two hour ambient noise level at the nearest property line of a residence, public building, school, medical, emergency or other public facility.
 This shall be referred to as a Noise Sensitive Area and so depicted upon a map or diagram.
+In lieu of the establishment of the ambient noise level established by the continuous seventytwo hour test the Applicant may assume and use, for the purpose of compliance with this ordinance, a default ambient noise level of 55 dBA.
 The sound level meter used in conducting any evaluation shall meet the American National Standard Institute's standard for sound meters.
-The Applicant shall provide the Township with documentation of the established ambient noise level prior to operating the compressor station or processing plant, and that noise will not increase to objectionable levels within the site's sound context. - D. Effective sound mitigation devices shall be installed to permanent facilities per the sound study and sound reduction proposals, to address sound levels that would otherwise exceed the noise level standards when located near an existing protected building. - E. In the case of complaints received by the Township, they shall be investigated by the Applicant within 24 hours following receipt of notification.
+The Applicant shall provide the Township with documentation of the established ambient noise level prior to operating the compressor station or processing plant, and that noise will not increase to greater than five dBA over ambient noise. - D. Effective sound mitigation devices shall be installed to permanent facilities to address sound levels that would otherwise exceed the noise level standards when located near an existing protected building. - E. In the case of complaints received by the Township, they shall be investigated by the Applicant within 24 hours following receipt of notification.
 If noise levels are found to be exceeding the limits set forth in Section C above, the Applicant shall, as soon as reasonably practical, continuously monitor for a period of forty-eight 48 hours at the Noise Sensitive Area where the complaint was generated.
-The Applicant shall report the findings to the Township and shall mitigate the problem to the allowable level if the noise level exceeds the allowable rate.

-- F. Lighting at a Natural Gas Compressor Station or a Natural Gas Processing Plant shall, when practicable, be limited to security lighting. - G. Heavy truck traffic accessing the site will be limited to the hours between 7:00 A.M. and 7:00 P.M., including weekends.
+The Applicant shall report the findings to the Township and shall mitigate the problem to the allowable level if the noise level exceeds the allowable rate. - F. Lighting at a Natural Gas Compressor Station or a Natural Gas Processing Plant shall, when practicable, be limited to security lighting. - G. Heavy truck traffic accessing the site will be limited to the hours between 7:00 A.M. and 7:00 P.M., including weekends.
 Access roads to the site shall be designed at a maximum ten percent grade, and maintained in a stable mud free condition.
-The Township may require a plan for traffic management (prepared by an engineer certified by the Institute of Transportation Engineers), including minimizing use on evenings and weekends and adherence to best and safest routes. - H. A plan for complete screening and landscaping using natural or planted landscaping, contour grade changes, fencing, or other means to minimize visibility shall be prepared and installed.
+The Township may require a plan for traffic management (prepared by an engineer certified by the Institute of Transportation Engineers), including minimizing use on evenings and weekends and adherence to best and safest routes.

+H. A plan for complete screening and landscaping using natural or planted landscaping, contour grade changes, fencing, or other means to minimize visibility shall be prepared and installed.